open-data-fabric/open-data-fabric/open-data-fabric.md

 ## Provenance
 Data provenance describes the origins and the history of data and adds value to data by explaining how it was obtained.

 [Metadata Chain](#metadata-chain) alone can already significantly narrow down the search space when you want to explain how a certain piece of data came to be, as it keeps track of all the inputs and queries used to create a dataset.
-But the goal of the provenance system is to make this type of inquiries effortless.
+But the goal of the provenance system is to make this type of inquiry effortless.

 We differentiate the following kinds of provenance:
 - **Why-provenance** - tells us which input data elements were inspected to decide that an element should be present in the output at all - i.e. defines a sufficient set of elements needed to produce the output.